Drought Conditions in the Pinery

 30% Reduction in Use | Limit new taps Mandatory restrictions on large irrigators such as golf courses Prohibition on ornamental water features |

+Water conservation isn’t limited to outdoors.
 Now is a great time to check your home for leaks.
 If you haven’t already, please sign up for EyeOnWater®.
 This FREE resource allows you to track your monthly, weekly, daily and even hourly water usage.
 You can even set custom leak alerts.
-Sign up here: Eye On Water Sign Up.
+Sign up here: EyeOnWater Sign Up.
+Then visit this EPA webpage for additional information on how to save water indoors: EPA-Water Sense.

 Frequently Asked Questions